dhannyell/mqtt-example/README.md

 3. On another terminal run any of the other files

 ##### the other files simulate network devices that communicate with the broker

+## Optional

+You can use the controller.py file to monitor device status in real time without the graphical interface